ganesh0823/Excel-Research-Based-Assignment/README.md

   - This insights provide a clear understanding of the outcomes of reservations and can be useful for addressing issues like no-shows and optimizing overall reservation processes.

+## Rate Type Comparison :

+#### Task
+    1) Compare the average room rates for weekday and weekend stays (‘Rate Type’ column).
+    2)  Determine if there is a significant difference in rates between weekdays and weekends.